The Oldest Maine Coon Cat

 Russian Blue | 15 – 20 years | Minimal |

-While most Maine Coons live to be between 12 – 15 years old, the lifespan for an outdoor cat is only 2 to 5 years old.
+Most Maine Coons live between 12 – 15 years old, whereas the lifespan for an outdoor cat is only 2 to 5 years old.

 Outdoor cats rarely die of natural causes, as there are countless threats to cats outside, including: